nayeonk/itpwebdev/notes-and-assignments/notes/301/intro_to_programming_and_js.md

 	*	Properties of objects
 	*	Methods -- programs/functionalities of objects
 	*	Events / event handlers
-*	DOM: Domain Object Model -- drilling down through object tree to access objects vs. 'named' objects
+*	DOM: Document Object Model -- drilling down through object tree to access objects vs. 'named' objects
 *	Functions: Routines written in JS and called within HTML
 *	JS within head, body or in html tags (in event handlers)
 *	Filtering out non-JS browsers
 *	Browser compatibility issues

-##### Domain Object Model (DOM):
+##### Document Object Model (DOM):
 *	Defines the object tree of a web page, from the window, browser (navigator) and document objects, to all of their possible sub-objects.
 *	Defines the properties of objects (src for img, bgColor for document, etc.)
 *	Defines technologies and object+property equivalents are part of objects